Filing a Complaint

 - File an Ethics Complaint – E-1 Ethics Complaint form

-To file an arbitration, a request must be filed using the Request and Agreement to Arbitrate Form (Download Fillable PDF Form).
+To file an arbitration, a request must be filed using the Agreement to Arbitration form.
 Your Request and Agreement to Arbitrate must include supporting documentation in the form of a narrative or chronological summary of the events that occurred and be submitted to the CORE Professional Standards Administrator, along with a check for $500 payable to CORE Association of Realtors for the arbitration deposit.
 Should the case be settled prior to the final decision, both parties will have their deposits refunded.
 Otherwise, only the prevailing party will have their deposit refunded.

 A copy of your Request and Agreement to Arbitrate will be sent to the respondent, who will have 14 days to submit a response and deposit to CORE Association of Realtors ®.
 Once the response is received by the CORE ®, the case is sent to the Grievance Committee for review.
 Based on guidelines from the National Association of Realtors, the Committee will determine if the case should be referred to a hearing or dismissed.
 If the case is referred to a hearing, the CORE ® Professional Standards Committee will appoint a panel to hear the case and determine a resolution.
 Arbitration is binding.

 The hearing is set for a time convenient for all parties.
 If referred to a hearing, the process usually takes about two months, which allows for due process for all parties – including a reasonable response time for all, action by the Grievance Committee, Professional Standards panel selection, hearing scheduling, etc.

 The Ombudsman Program in its simplest definition is informal telephone mediation.
 In some cases, it can address and solve minor complaints quickly.
 It can also solve conflicts before they become serious problems.
 Like a mediator, an ombudsman helps parties find solutions.